bharadwaj-raju/settingsctl/README.md

 3. Then [file a pull request](file-pr) for your change.

+### Contributing to an existing setting

+1. Fork the repository.

+2. In the `lib/` directory, find the Python module that defines the setting.

+3. Code your contribution (feature, bug fix, etc).

+4. Then [file a pull request](https://github.com/bharadwaj-raju/settingsctl/compare) for your change.

 ### Contributing to the settingsctl command itself

 1. Fork the repository.

 2. Look through the code (file: `settingsctl`).

+3. Code your contribution (feature, bug fix, etc).

-3. Then [file a pull request](https://github.com/bharadwaj-raju/settingsctl/compare) for your change.
+4. Then [file a pull request](https://github.com/bharadwaj-raju/settingsctl/compare) for your change.

 ## License